JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

         import demo.composeapp.generated.resources.mx
     </code-block>
     <code-block lang="kotlin">
-        import demo.sharedUI.generated.resources.mx
+        import demo.sharedui.generated.resources.mx
     </code-block>
     </compare>
-11. Make the new `App()` composable available to the entry poins in the `composeApp` module.
+11. To make the new `App()` composable available to the entry points in your app modules that rely on it, add the dependency to the corresponding `build.gradle.kts` files:
-    To do that, declare the dependency between `composeApp` and `sharedUI` in the `composeApp/build.gradle.kts` file:

     ```kotlin
+    kotlin {
+        sourceSets {
             commonMain.dependencies {
-         implementation(projects.sharedLogic)
                 implementation(projects.sharedUI)
+                // ...
             }
+        }
+    }
     ```
 12. Run your apps to check that the new module works to supply app entry points with shared UI code.
 13. Remove the `composeApp/src/commonMain/.../App.kt` file.

 You have successfully moved the cross-platform UI code to a dedicated module.
-The only thing left is to create dedicated modules for every app you are producing with this project.

 ### Update the iOS integration

 Since the iOS app entry point is not built as a separate Gradle module, you can embed the source code into any module.
-In this example, `sharedUI` makes most sense:
+In this example, you can leave it inside `shared`:

-1. Move the `composeApp/src/iosMain` directory into the `sharedUI/src` directory.
+1. Move the `composeApp/src/iosMain` directory into the `shared/src` directory.
-2. Configure the Xcode project to consume the framework produced by the `sharedUI` module:
+2. Configure the Xcode project to consume the framework produced by the `shared` module:
     1. Select the **File | Open Project in Xcode** menu item.
     2. Click the **iosApp** project in the **Project navigator** tool window, then select the **Build Phases** tab.
     3. Find the **Compile Kotlin Framework** phase.
-    4. Find the line starting with `./gradlew` and swap `composeApp` for `sharedUI`:
+    4. Find the line starting with `./gradlew` and swap `composeApp` for `shared`:

         ```text
-        ./gradlew :sharedUI:embedAndSignAppleFrameworkForXcode
+        ./gradlew :shared:embedAndSignAppleFrameworkForXcode
         ```

-    5. Note that the import in the `ContentView.swift` file will stay the same, because it matches the `baseName` parameter from
+    5. Note that the import in the `ContentView.swift` file needs to stay the same, because it matches the `baseName` parameter from
        Gradle configuration of the iOS target,
        not actual name of the module.
-       If you change the framework name in the `sharedUI/build.gradle.kts` file, you need to change the import directive accordingly.
+       If you change the framework name in the `shared/build.gradle.kts` file, you need to change the import directive accordingly.

 3. Run the app from Xcode or using the **iosApp** run configuration in IntelliJ IDEA

-### Remove `composeApp` and update the Android Gradle plugin version
+### Update the Android Gradle plugin version

-When all code is working from correct new modules:
+When all code is working with the new configuration:

-1. Remove the old module completely:
-   1. Remove the `composeApp` dependency from the `settings.gradle.kts` file (the line `include(":composeApp")`).
-   2. Remove the `composeApp` directory entirely.
-   3. If you followed all instructions, you have working run configurations for the new project structure.
+1. If you followed the instructions, you have working run configurations for the new app modules.
-      You can remove old run configurations associated with the `composeApp` module.
+      You can delete obsolete run configurations associated with the `composeApp` module.
 2. In the `gradle/libs.versions.toml` file, update the AGP version to a 9.* version, for example:

     ```text